dimastatz/visum/README.md

   <tr><td align="center">Visum Data Flow</td></tr>
 </table>

-In the final step, Visum generates a detailed report of detected issues with estimated wasted cost of each issue, reference to the source code where the issue happened and link to the knowledge base that explains the problem.
+In the final step, Visum generates two reports.
+The first one is a detailed report of detected issues with estimated wasted cost of each issue, reference to the source code where the issue happened and link to the knowledge base that explains the problem.

 <table width="256px">
   <tr>